 Failing to respond to an RFE will virtually guarantee that your application or petition gets denied.
 Therefore, responding to a Request for Evidence in an accurate and timely manner is critical for the success of your case.
 We suggest some guidelines for responding to a RFE and some tips for avoiding this dreaded request in the first place.

-How to Respond to a Request for Evidence
+Responding to a Request for Evidence

 If you received a Request for Evidence, it will indicate what evidence or information is needed for USCIS to fully evaluate your application or petition.
 The notice will explain where to send the evidence and will give the deadline for your response.
 USCIS will hold your application or petition in suspense during that time.
 If you receive an RFE and have questions about what you need to submit, you may call USCIS at 1-800-375-5283.